PatricioClark/spooky/README.md

 - DynSys:
     - UPOs: calculates unstable periodic orbits using a Newton shooting method.
     - Floquet/Lyapunov analysis: calculate exponents.

+If Jax is installed, the backend can be changed by setting the environment variable
+$ export NUMPY_BACKEND='jax'

+By default, JAX uses float, this can be changed by doing
+$ export JAX_ENABLE_X64 = 1
+This is mandatory for DynSys routines, but makes running in GPUs painfully slow

 ### Installation